You might not have made a connection between the vegus nerve and constipation, but this post explains what you need to know.

 Parasympathetic nervous system – your rest and digest mode

 The vagus nerve is part of your parasympathetic nervous system which is our calming ‘Rest or Digest’ state.
-This helps to relax blood vessels, allows blood to flow to the digestive tract, and helps us produce saliva and stomach acid.
+This helps to relax blood vessels, allows blood to flow to the digestive tract.
+It also helps us produce saliva and stomach acid.

 We can’t control this unfortunately, we can’t choose to turn our stomach acid on or off!
-Similar things includes functions like blood pressure, dilation of blood vessels and digestive motility.
+Other similar functions we can’t control include our blood pressure, dilation of blood vessels and digestive motility.

 This makes sense, your body will not prioritise digestion when faced with a mortal threat!
 However, it also means your production of stomach acid, gut motility and general digestive health will be reduced.

 In a fight or flight state the gut hears the message – ‘Stop what you’re doing’, which can lead to constipation as your gut motility slows down.
 Or it might hear the message ‘Do that quicker, we need to get on to something more important!’ which could lead to reduced breakdown of food, triggering bloating and gas.

 It’s named after the word vagrant, as in wanderer or vagrant because it stretches out into our torsos (nothing to do with Las Vagas!)

 The nerve touches all our digestive organs, as well as heart rate and breathing.
 It’s involved in controlling many of your digestive functions, which if not functioning well, can affect constipation.
 For example, your vegus nerve has an effect on:

 - downward movement in the gut, including peristalsis (movement of the food through the gut) which can lead to slow motility.
 If you have a slow gut transit time you may end up with constipation as the stool dries out the longer it’s been in your large intestine.